Fortnite has been removed from the App Store for violating Apple’s in-payment rules, prompting Epic Games to sue Apple.

 A court battle over anti-competitive practices could take years.
 This isn’t a fight for the small guy; this fight is over the ability for a games titan like Epic Games funded by Tencent to develop a competing App Store on the iOS platform.

-So, what is the impact to the iOS or Android user?
+So, what is the impact on the iOS or Android user?

 New players will not be able to download Fortnite onto their mobile devices from either the App Store or Google Play.